Mac

 This guide will walk through our recommendations:

-- Enforce global DNS settings on your MacBook to establish default DNS settings that other applications will use.
+- Enforce global DNS settings on your MacBook to establish default, protected DNS settings that other applications and browsers will use.

-For example, if you're using Tech Lockdown's Apple Config Generator , you can include DNS settings that point to your Content Policy.
+For example, if you're using Tech Lockdown's Apple Config Generator, you can include DNS settings that point to your DNS Content Policy .

 Disable Web Browser Features than Bypass DNS

-Some web browsers could have settings that either conflict with filtered DNS settings set on your Mac or disable them unintentionally.
-This setting is called Secure DNS, and it's a good idea to disable these features when using a content filter.
+Some web browsers could have settings that can override the system-level DNS settings set on your Mac.
+It's a good idea to disable these features when using a content filter and prevent them from being re-enabled.

 Check if Secure DNS is conflicting with Content Filtering

-On most Chromium browsers (Google Chrome and Microsoft Edge), here's how you can check if Secure DNS is enabled:
+On most browsers (Google Chrome, Microsoft Edge, Brave Browser, Firefox), here's how you can check if Secure DNS is enabled:

 If it's enabled, it will look like this: